invoke-ai/InvokeAI/docs/help/SAMPLER_CONVERGENCE.md

 |  `K_DPM_2` | 0.95 (slower)  |
 |  `K_DPM_2_A` | 0.95 (slower)  |
 |  `K_EULER_A` | 1.86  |

+Adjusting our results from above, we can see how `K_LMS` is actually on par with `K_HEUN` and `K_DPM_2`, as the latter two run 0.5x as quick, but tend to converge 2x as quick as `K_LMS`.
+As an example, the tiger takes 150 steps for `K_HEUN` to converge and X for `K_LMS` to converge.
+However, for people `K_HEUN` seems to be the winner in terms of producing representations close to the final result.

 Observing the results, K_HEUN, K_DPM_2 are good, as is K_LMS, which is 2x as quick, and produces meaningful results 2x as late.
 For people, K_HEUN is still the favorite.